martyr-deepin/deepin-installer-reborn/README.md

 # Unit test
 Run `deepin-installer-reborn-tests`

-# Check settings ini file
+# OEM tools
-Run `deepin-installer-check-settings`
+Run `deepin-installer-oem`

 # Copyright
-This project is released under General Public License which can be found in LICENSE file.
+This project is released under GNU General Public License which can be found in LICENSE file.